ranvier2d2/DATA-API-Python/README.md

 2. When prompted, enter your request for DATA.

-3. The notebook will send the request to the HeyDataAPI and display the formatted dialogue between the user and the bot.
+3. The notebook will send the request to the DataAPI and display the formatted dialogue between the user and the bot.

 4. The user will get the response in a markdown Bionic Reading style (optional) #ToDO.